-In February 2012 startling new evidence emerged.
+In the Lockerbie case, in February 2012, startling new evidence emerged.
 Specially commissioned scientific tests by two independent experts proved that the fragment produced in the trial could not have come from a timer board manufactured by Swiss electronics company Thuring.
-Thuring supplied electronic circuit boards for a wide range of industries, including Swiss supplier MEBO.
+Thuring supplied electronic circuit boards for a wide range of industries, including Swiss supplier to Libya, MEBO.

 In the Lockerbie case former Scottish Lord advocate Peter Fraser indicated suspicions in the minds of some that "key evidence" might have been planted and commented that "the CIA were very subtle" in relation to the case.
 He has, however, never made clear to what he was referring.
 We might fairly ask, to what was he referring?
 Fraser qualified this with the comment: "But four other Lord Advocates have also examined the evidence and they have all concurred with it."
 It has now been proved that the evidence included a timer fragment that today has been proved to be false.
 The judges were totally unaware of this.